 Roger de Bascheruilla was listed in Gloucestershire in 1127.
 Shropshire had the following early records: Roger de Bascrevill (reign of Henry III); and Nesta de Baskervill.
 The Hundredorum Rolls of 1273 listed Hugh de Baskerville in Shropshire.

 Some of the family have been well established at Winterbourne-Basset since early times.
 "Some property here formerly possessed by the Baskervilles has descended to Lord Holland.
 The church is a small ancient edifice with a neat tower, containing portions in the early and later English styles; it has a handsomely carved font, and in one of the aisles is a singularly elegant window: the chief monuments are of the family of Baskerville, who long resided here."

-Important Dates for the Baskwel family
+Early History of the Baskwel family

 This web page shows only a small excerpt of our Baskwel research.
 Another 126 words (9 lines of text) covering the years 1922, 1936, 1295, 1314, 1315, 1572, 1597, 1592, 1615, 1640, 1597, 1668, 1630, 1720, 1574 and 1641 are included under the topic Early Baskwel History in all our PDF Extended History products and printed products wherever possible.

 Multitudes of spelling variations are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Baskerville, Baskervile, Baskervill, Baskerfield, Baskervyle, Basquill and many more.